nychealth/covid-vaccine-data/people/Readme.md

 ### by-residency-demo.csv

 This file contains information on the number of NYC residents and eligible non-NYC residents, stratified by age and race/ethnicity.
-NYC residents include people who received immunizations in NYC, NYS, or elsewhere and reported to the CIR.
+NYC residents include people who received immunizations in NYC, NYS, NJ or elsewhere and reported to the CIR.
 Non-residents include people who reside outside the city and received at least one dose from a vaccinating facility located in NYC.
 Data on people who identify as two or more races, other races/ethnicities, or have unknown race/ethnicity or sex are available as counts.

 Data in this section can be used to describe the demographic characteristic of individuals who were vaccinated in NYC.
 Please refer to coverage-by-demo and coverage-by-boro-demo to best compare vaccination coverage/rates in NYC across demographic groups.